MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Foreach.md

 }
 ```

-You can also variables from outside a `foreach` loop.
+You can also use variables from outside a `foreach` loop.
 The following example
 counts files over 100 KB in size:

 ```powershell